gambitproject/gambit/.github/pull_request_template.md

 _Thanks for contributing to Gambit!
 Before you submitting or reviewing a pull request, check out our [guidelines for contributing](https://gambitproject.readthedocs.io/en/latest/developer.contributing.html)._

-_The person submitting the PR should update the headers below, before marking the PR as ready for review and assigning reviewers._
+_The person submitting the PR should ensure it has an informative title and update the headers below, before marking the PR as ready for review and assigning reviewers._

 ### Issues closed by this PR